kalebbennaveed/kalebbennaveed.github.io/index.md

   <a href="https://www.ri.cmu.edu/" target="_blank">Robotics Institute, Carnegie Mellon University</a>,
   on learning-based trajectory planning using reinforcement learning, and with
   <a href="https://www.ri.cmu.edu/ri-faculty/sebastian-scherer/" target="_blank">Professor Sebastian Scherer</a>
   on autonomy algorithms for reconnaissance missions.
-I have previously studied at The Hong Kong Polytechnic University and the University of Cambridge.
+I have previously studied at
+  <a href="https://www.polyu.edu.hk/en/" target="_blank">The Hong Kong Polytechnic University</a>
+   and the
+  <a href="https://www.pem.cam.ac.uk/" target="_blank">University of Cambridge</a>.
 I was also a
   <a href="https://riss.ri.cmu.edu/" target="_blank">Robotics Institute Summer Scholar (RISS)</a> in 2020 and 2021.
 </p>
   </div>